connorlicht/Fantasy-Football-Dynasty-Helper/README.md

 Simply download the rankings as a CSV file by pressing on the download icon.
 ![](https://github.com/connorlicht/Fantasy-Football-Dynasty-Helper/assets/111907619/afc40cca-8116-40ab-99e1-471a6d5bb2b6) <br />
 *Sample file provided for Fantasy Pros CSV named fantasy_pros.csv <br /> <br />
+###Fantasy Football Dynasty Helper
 Place the files in the folder with the python files. <br />
-Run the program and select the files.
+Run the program using the command '''python main.py''' and select the files.
 ![](https://github.com/connorlicht/Fantasy-Football-Dynasty-Helper/assets/111907619/22e1197f-0d19-402a-8f38-0e461f8e2100) <br /> <br />
 Use the sort and group selections to first run a sort on the file and then group the players.
 Ex.
 Sort by Rank and Group by Age